If you think you may have a lily leaf beetle infestation, removing these beetles from your plants is crucial.

 1. Neem Oil

-Neem oil has been used for centuries and has helped combat a variety of insects.
+Neem oil has been used for centuries and has helped to combat various insects.

-When applied directly to your lilies, its powerful effect can help protect your plants from lily beetle larvae.
+When applied directly to your lilies, neem oil’s powerful effect can help protect your plants from lily beetle larvae.

-When using neem oil, it’s important to remember that it is most effective against larvae [2].
-Therefore, you may need to use other preventative techniques in addition to neem oil in order to ensure complete protection.
+When using neem oil, remember that it is most effective against larvae [2].
+Therefore, you may need other preventive techniques besides neem oil to ensure complete protection.

-To use neem oil to make a homemade lily beetle spray, combine 5 ml of neem oil with 500 ml of water.
-For best results, apply every 5-7 days while there are actively feeding larvae present on your plants.
+To make a homemade lily beetle spray using neem oil, combine 5 ml of neem oil with 500 ml of water.
+For best results, apply every 5 to 7 days while the pests are actively feeding on your plants.

 2. Spinosad

-This insecticide works by paralyzing the beetles and is safe for pets, birds, and beneficial insects like ladybugs and green lacewings.
+This insecticide paralyzes these beetles.
+It’s safe for pets, birds, and most beneficial insects like ladybugs and green lacewings.

 However, it will harm bees, so exercise caution when using it.
 Do not use it during the plant’s blooming season.

 Keep in mind, too, that spinosad only works when it comes into contact with the beetle.
-Therefore, you’ll need to be thorough in applying it all over your plants.
+Therefore, you will need to apply it thoroughly to your plants.

-Also, take note that the product‘s effectiveness will decrease when exposed to direct sunlight or heat.
-So it’s best to apply in the early morning or late afternoon instead.
+Also, the product‘s effectiveness will decrease when exposed to direct sunlight or heat.
+So, it is best to apply it in the early morning or late afternoon.

 3. Parasitic Wasps

-These are wasps that will feed on the larvae of leaf beetles and other pests.
+These wasps will feed on the larvae of leaf beetles and other pests.

-Once introduced into your garden, they will search for lily leaf beetles and lay their eggs inside their larvae.
-The wasp larvae then consume the beetle larva from the inside out, killing it in the process.
+Once introduced into your garden, they search for beetles and lay eggs inside their larvae.
+The wasp larvae then consume the beetle larva from the inside out, killing it.

 4. Clean Up Your Garden in the Fall

-Come fall, you can take some proactive steps to make sure your lily leaf beetle problem doesn’t linger into the next season.
+Come fall, you can take proactive steps to prevent your lily leaf beetle problem from lingering into the next season.

-First, get rid of all fallen leaves and plant debris.
+First, remove all fallen leaves and plant debris.
 This should be done in the autumn to prevent red lily beetles from overwintering in the soil.

-Not only will this help deter these pests and other bugs that eat lilies, but it’ll also help keep your garden tidy.
+This will help deter these pests and other bugs that eat lilies and keep your garden tidy.

 5. Handpicking

-Hand-picking adult beetles and larvae from plants is another great solution (and it’s environmentally friendly too!).
-After picking the pests off, drop them into some hot, soapy water to kill them.
+After picking the pests off, drop them into hot, soapy water to kill them.

 6. Predatory Ground Beetles

-Attracting predatory ground beetles is another red lily beetle organic control measure that you could look into.
+Attracting predatory ground beetles is another organic control measure for red lily beetles that you could look into.

 Provide habitats such as wood piles and leaf litter for ground beetles.
 They will feed on lily beetle grubs and other pests in your garden.